 BIO 547.
-Evolution and Ecology of Infectious Disease (3,0).
+Evolution and Ecology of Infectious Disease.
 3 credits.

 An introduction to the evolution and ecology of pathogenic microorganisms, with an emphasis on the bacteria.
 Emphasis will be placed on the study, discussion, and critique of scientific literature, as well as formal presentation of scientific information and data.
-Prerequisite: BIO 280, BIO 380 or equivalent.
-Credit may not be earned in both BIO 447 and BIO 547.

 BIO 548.
-Medical Microbiology (3,3).
+Medical Microbiology.
 4 credits.

 This class focuses on microorganisms of medical importance, mainly bacteria and viruses.
 Lecture follows an organism-by-organism approach.
 Key topics for each organism include general cell structure, unique structures/functions, epidemiology of the disease that the organism causes, mechanisms of pathogenesis, isolation and identification of the organism, and treatment options.
 Prerequisite: Undergraduate general microbiology course or permission of instructor.
-Credit may not be earned in both BIO 448 and BIO 548.

 BIO 549.
-Insect Ecology (2,4).
+Insect Ecology.
 4 credits.

 An overview of insect ecology from an evolutionary perspective, focusing on the processes that affect the diversity, distribution, and abundance of insects in natural and managed ecosystems.
 The role of insects as model systems in understanding ecological and evolutionary principles is included, and current literature in the field is highlighted.
 Field surveys and experiments are emphasized, including general insect collection and identification.
-Prerequisite: BIO 124 or equivalent.
+Prerequisite: BIO 124.
 Credit may not be earned in both BIO 449 and BIO 549.